Testing Many Constraints in Possibly Irregular Models Using Incomplete U-Statistics: Introduction

 \subsection{Organization of the paper}

-In Section \ref{sec:methodology} we propose our testing methodology by explaining a general method to find a kernel $h$, formally defining the test statistic and showing how to derive critical values.
-In Section \ref{sec:incomplete-U-stat} we prove non-asymptotic Berry-Esseen type bounds for high-dimensional Gaussian and bootstrap approximation of incomplete $U$-statistics.
-Importantly, the incomplete $U$-statistic may be mixed, i.e., for an index $j \in \{1, \ldots, p\}$ the random variable $g_j(X_1)$ is allowed to be either non-degenerate or approaches degeneracy at a certain rate.
-The results imply that our proposed test is uniformly asymptotically valid.
-In Section \ref{sec:tree-models} we discuss how to apply our strategy for testing the goodness-of-fit of latent tree models of which the one-factor analysis model is a special case.
+In Section~\ref{sec:incomplete-U-stat} we give non-asymptotic Berry-Esseen type bounds for high-dimensional Gaussian and bootstrap approximation of incomplete $U$-statistics.
+Importantly, the incomplete $U$-statistic is assumed to be of mixed degeneracy.
+In Section~\ref{sec:methodology} we propose our testing methodology by formally defining the test statistic and showing how to derive critical values.
+Our results on incomplete $U$-statistics yield that the test is asymptotically valid and consistent even in irregular settings.
+In Section~\ref{sec:polynomial-hypotheses} we show that our test is applicable to polynomial hypotheses by explaining a general method for constructing a kernel $h$.
+In Section~\ref{sec:tree-models} we then apply our strategy for testing the goodness-of-fit of latent tree models of which the one-factor analysis model is a special case.
 In numerical experiments we compare our strategy with the likelihood ratio test.
-The supplement \citep{supplemental} contains additional material such as all technical proofs (Appendix \ref{sec:proofs}), additional lemmas (Appendix \ref{sec:useful-lemmas}), properties of sub-Weibull random variables (Appendix \ref{sec:sub-Weibull}) and additional simulation results (Appendix \ref{sec:additional-simulations}).
+The supplement \citep{supplemental} contains additional material such as all technical proofs (Appendix~\ref{sec:proofs}), additional lemmas (Appendix~\ref{sec:useful-lemmas}), properties of sub-Weibull random variables (Appendix~\ref{sec:sub-Weibull}) and additional simulation results for Gaussian latent tree models (Appendix~\ref{sec:additional-simulations}).
+Moreover, we provide a second application of our methodology in Appendix~\ref{sec:2-factor}, where we test minors in two-factor analysis models.